 On this episode of Engineering Live, we’ve assembled an expert panel with direct influence on the IoT to discuss the current state of the industry; where we’ll be in five years; and the key componentry that is making it all possible ...

 Researchers at the University of Florida are finding that lobsters could one day help protect soldiers.
 Using data from the lobsters, the researchers have created algorithms that give artificial silicon neurons the ability to not only recognize a scent, but also find it....

 Who says ECN's editors can't have a bit of fun?
 Enjoy these bumbles, stumbles, and hilarious outtakes from the latest edition of ECN's premier video series, Engineering Update.
-Thanks to Managing Editor Kasey Panetta for being such a great sport!
+Thanks to Technical Editor Jason Lomberg and Managing Editor Kasey Panetta for being such great sports!

 Deploying maritime drones: Now you didn’t really think the flyboys would get to play with all the unmanned toys did you?
 The Navy has its own plans to deploy drones, including the Hydra underwater “truck”, and other surveillance technology that can function in a maritime environment.

 Today on Engineering Newswire, we're 3D printing documentaries, talking toilet lights, and riding the flying phantom above the water.
 This episode features: Flying Phantom: Phantom International has introduced its next generation of foiling catamarans, the Flying Phantom.

 Welcome to the Engineering Update.
 In this week's episode: The UKs newest UAV: UK Ministry of Defence recently announced a Release to Service for their own UAV, the WatchKeeper WK450.
 Robots playing ping pong: UHTTR-1 robotic arm plays one mean game of table tennis.